OpenVisualCloud/Smart-City-Sample/sensor/README.md

 #### (2) Provisioning Cameras

 Provisioning is a process of associating a set of application-specific parameters to a camera, for example, the GPS location, field of view, direction and positioning transformation.
 Developing provisioning tools is outside the sample scope.
 As a workaround, the sample stores the provisioning information in [sensor-info.json](../maintenance/db-init/sensor-info.json) and uses it to initialize the database.
+See [provision.py](../maintenance/db-init/provision.py) for how to ingest provisioning data into the database should you need to develop such a provisioning tool.

 The provisioning information is scenario specific.
 The `traffic` scenario parameters are as follows: